stephencweiss/stephencharlesweiss.com/content/blog/2019-03-08/d.ts-files-and-typescript-interfaces.md

 }
 ```

-StackOverflow on the topic: [About “\*.d.ts” in TypeScript](https://stackoverflow.com/questions/21247278/about-d-ts-in-typescript)
+StackOverflow on the topic: [About "\*.d.ts" in TypeScript](https://stackoverflow.com/questions/21247278/about-d-ts-in-typescript)